solankishruti/E-commerce-store/README.md

 Remove items from the cart.

-Additional:
+## Additional:

-I have added reducx files in both formate one is slice and other is inside reducer directly
+I have added redux files in both formate one is slice and other is inside reducer directly inside store folder

 Created an extra get cart details as per user API that gives the list of cart items for the user

 Added postman collectoin JSON file in server folder ecommerce app.postman_collection.json

-Credenatils:
+## Credenatils:

 - Atlas user credentails: TestUser/ uD*ugPf!88SSgg#